 How to implement a successful local SEO strategy

-Google My Business (GMB) is a free service that allows you to create and manage a profile that Google displays in search results.
+Google Business Profile (GBP) is a free service that allows you to create and manage a profile that Google displays in search results and on Google Maps.
 This powerful tool provides detailed, easily accessible information, and conveniently facilitates contact right from Google.

-When building your profile, use accurate and detailed information to create a comprehensive listing without information gaps.
+When building your profile, make sure you fill it out completely with the most updated info so you have a comprehensive listing.
 Proofread carefully and confirm that all info is error-free and displaying properly on Google.
-Don’t forget to update as needed if things like your hours or location change.
+And don’t forget to update as needed if things like your hours or location change.

-Pro tip: Virtual businesses don’t qualify for a Google My Business listing at this time.
+Pro tip: Virtual businesses don’t qualify for a Google Business Profile at this time.

 Organic search results